-Few can suppress emotions, standing in front of this Gothic Catedral.
+Few visitors can remain unmoved when standing before this Gothic cathedral.
 The full name of the main Czech temple is the Cathedral of St. Vitus, Wenceslas and Adalbert.

 History

 The church we see today is the third one standing on this site.
 In 925, Duke Wenceslas founded the St. Vitus Rotunda here.
-In 1061 it was rebuilt into a more spacious basilica by order of Duke Spetygnev.
-And in 1344, Charles IV achieved that the Prague bishopric became an archbishopric.
+In 1061 it was rebuilt into a larger basilica by order of Duke Spytihněv II.
+In 1344, Charles IV secured the elevation of the Prague bishopric to an archbishopric.
 On this occasion, he decided to build a Gothic cathedral.

 Photo of St. Vitus Cathedral at night